inertiajs/inertia-django/docs/guide/client-side-setup.md

 ## Defining a root element

 By default, Inertia assumes that your application's root template has a root element with an `id` of `app`.
+This is already configured if you use the `{% block inertia %} {% endblock %}` template tag from `inertia-django` in your base html template.

 If your application's root element has a different `id`, you can provide it using the `id` property.

 ```js
 createInertiaApp({